bchapuis/checksum-lab.github.io/README.markdown

 * **This would prevent features such as progressive loading for images and streaming for videos.**

-	Indeed, as the content must be completely downloaded for checking its integrity, images could not be progressively displayed (e.g., using a as-received rendering or interlaced rendering) as done in most browsers.
+	Indeed, as the content must be completely downloaded for checking its integrity, images could not be progressively displayed (e.g., using a as-received rendering or interlaced rendering) as done in most Web browsers.

 [Keydnap]: https://transmissionbt.com/keydnap_qa/
 [SRI]: https://w3c.github.io/webappsec-subresource-integrity/